dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/aspnet-core-module.md

 The following characteristics apply when hosting in-process:

-* The [Kestrel server](xref:fundamentals/servers/kestrel) isn't used.
-IIS HTTP Server (`IISHttpServer`) is a custom <xref:Microsoft.AspNetCore.Hosting.Server.IServer> implementation used to convert IIS native requests into ASP.NET Core managed requests for processing by the app.
+* IIS HTTP Server (`IISHttpServer`) is used instead of the [Kestrel](xref:fundamentals/servers/kestrel) server.
+IIS HTTP Server (`IISHttpServer`) is another <xref:Microsoft.AspNetCore.Hosting.Server.IServer> implementation that converts IIS native requests into ASP.NET Core managed requests for processing by the app.

 * The [requestTimeout attribute](#attributes-of-the-aspnetcore-element) doesn't apply to in-process hosting.